Sacred Rite (band)

-Sacred Rite was an American heavy metal band formed in Honolulu, Hawaii, in 1980.
-Sacred Rite is one of the two notable metal bands from Hawaii (alongside Hawaii).
-The group's self-titled debut album was released in Europe by Axe Killer Records, which helped build their fanbase and led to the band being an opening act for the Canadian rock band band Triumph during a tour show in Hawaii.
-The band relocated from Honolulu to Tulsa, Oklahoma in 1987.
+Sacred Rite is an American heavy metal band from Honolulu, Hawaii, formed in 1980.
+Sacred Rite was one of the two notable heavy metal bands from Honolulu (the other being Hawaii).
+The group's self-titled debut album was released in Europe on Axe Killer Records, which helped grow their fanbase and led to the band getting an opening act spot for Triumph during a tour stop in Hawaii.
+Sacred Rite relocated from Honolulu to Tulsa, Oklahoma in 1987.
 Drummer Kevin Lum left the band in 1988 due to complications from diabetes, and later died in 2002 as a result of heart failure.

+In 2012 Sacred Rite's guitarists, Mark Kaleiwahea and Jimmy Caterine, as well as bassist Peter Crane were mentioned in, heavy metal journalist, Jeff Wagner's article Heavy Metal's Greatest Guitar Teams.

+Sacred Rite reunited to perform in Phoenix, Arizona in 2018 and have since performed in 2019 at Keep It True in Germany and in 2024 at 2 Minutes to Tulsa.